arttusamuel/OhPe-harjoitusty-/README.md

-Program simulates a simple primitive movie reservation system.
+Program simulates a simple movie reservation system.

 Program has a separate file as a "database" and saves changes locally.
 UI is only text based and not perfect.